d-ghale/GroupProject_Cookzilla/README.md

 **Extensions**:

 1. Log users’ actions and display recipes and/or reviews that they viewed recently
+   - Recently views tab on home screen shows the last 5 recently viewed recipes by the user.

 2. Post a review:
+   - Allows users to post a review on any recipe.
+   - Allows only one review per recipe.
+   - Users can post pictures in reviews.

 3. Post an event for a group that user belongs to: